mozilla-ai/lumigator/notebooks/README.md

 + all cells until the Generating Data for Ground Truth Evaluation section are tested and working
 + you can run the cell which shows information about the Thunderbird dataset after providing your dataset UUID

-For the public version of this document, a good dataset you could use is knkarthick/dialogsum which contains some short dialogues summarized in the gt.
+For the public version of this document, a good dataset you could use is knkarthick/dialogsum which contains some short dialogues summarized in the ground truth.
 You can do something like:
 ```python
 dataset='knkarthick/dialogsum'
 ds = load_dataset(dataset, split='validation')